 9. Add romance

+Wondering how to make a marriage successful?
+Go old school with your romance.
 Romantic acts can be many – try giving her a flower someday or place a love note in his briefcase or backpack.
 Surprise him with his favorite meal, or watch the sunset together.
-There is no shortage of ideas, and you’ll be amazed at how far a little romance goes toward strengthening

 “A compliment a day keeps the divorce attorney away.”
 Acknowledging your partner’s positive attributes every day, and paying compliments, will go a long way in your relationships.